seanmorris/php-wasm-site/pages/compiling/custom-builds.md

 ### build-assets

-Similar to `copy-assets`, but will actually compile the shared libaries, then copy them to `PHP_ASSET_DIR`.
+While `copy-assets` moves existing shared libraries, the `build-assets` command compiles them first, then moves them to PHP_ASSET_DIR.

 You can use this with `.php-wasm-rc` to copy assets even if you're not using a custom build.